Neural-Arena-DAO/docs/whitepaper/tokenomics/governance.md

 Anyone will be able stake NAT to earn new NAT in the form of voting rewards.
 Staking NAT will create a neuron that can vote on proposals that update, manage, and configure the platform.
 A neuron can also be configured to vote automatically by following other neuron.

-The dissolve delay is the minimum time period over which a neuron owner locks up their staked NAT tokens.

 ## Voting power

 With the parameters defined at the configuration page, the voting power at genesis will be divided between the sale participants and the founding team (assuming 100% of participation) as follows:

 ![voting power at TGE](./img/voting-power-tge.png)

-In conclusion, as illustrated in the chart above, the team will possess less voting power than the other participants: 49.01% vs 50.99%.
+In conclusion, as illustrated in the chart above, the team will possess less voting power than the other participants: 48.06% vs 51.94%.

 ## First proposals